What are the candlestick screeners available on FYERS?

 10. Three White Soldiers

-Three consecutive long bullish candles, indicating sustained buying pressure.
+Three consecutive long bullish candles with higher closes, confirming sustained buying momentum.

 11. Bullish Kicking

-A black Marubozu followed by a white Marubozu with a gap up—signals a sharp reversal in sentiment.
+A bearish Marubozu followed by a bullish Marubozu with a gap up, signalling an abrupt and powerful shift in sentiment.

 Single-day Bearish Patterns